Providers & Adminstrators

 Unrivaled Education Services and Faculty-Led Tours

-Each year, our team presents travel workshops for over 40 universities and study abroad programs.
-Our school partners integrate WSA travel workshops into orientation events and safe travel talks to connect with students.
-We continue to empower programs with the proper tools and mindset to maximize their semester abroad.
+Each year, our team presents student workshops for over 40 universities and study abroad programs.
+Our school partners integrate cultural awareness workshops into orientation schedules to help students get off on the right foot.
+We discuss:

-Travel is an icredible way to experience the world, and we've taken every possible step to ensure students' safety while exploring new and foreign cities with our local guides.
-We recognize that we're providing a tour service to students, but academic administrators are also stakeholders in the matter.
+Travel is the best way to experience the world, and we've taken every possible step to ensure students' safety while exploring new and foreign cities with our local guides.
+We recognize that we're providing a tour service to students, but academic administrators are also stakeholders in their safety.
 We've found the perfect mixture of fun, history, learning and culture all done so in a safe environment.
 We're active in industry conferences and are vigilant in consistently evaluating and improving our safety protocol.

 Safety Protocol: We've designed our trips with numerous layers of best practices.
 We refresh these safety protocols at our annual guide summit based on real life lessons and feedback received each season.